lanl/KeNary/Reproduce Figures/README.md

 2. CompB_Ar_1d_V_BC.h5: chemical data corresponding to soot formed under argon atmosphere during detonation of composition B-3;
 3. CompB_Ful_1d_V_BC.h5: chemical data corresponding to laboratory standard Fullerene soot;
 4. D160707.h5: chemical data associated with a blind sample.

+>[!NOTE]
+> Due to storage limitations induced by Los Alamos National Laboratory, results from experiments presented in *Section 4: Method Demonstration: A Forensic Paint Dataset* must be downloaded from [this google drive](https://drive.google.com/drive/folders/1giX6cbTxLFEvis-Q_Y8DHdaFZ8IGcDcI?usp=sharing).
+Click on the link and request access, and M.A.
+Stricklin will grant you access to the data.
+In particular, the user must access this link to access the following files:
+>
+> 1. Sim_Spectra.rda: simulated spectra for all paint cans used for various experiments;
+> 2. FTIRSimsResults_*.rda: results corresponding to 2-8 source scenario experiments.